snthpr1d3/activerecord-prunable/README.md

 Prunable.prune!(params: [:foo, :bar])
 ```

-Getting an array of all models that include `ActiveRecord::Prunable`:
+Getting an array of all the models which include `ActiveRecord::Prunable`:
 ```ruby
 Prunable.models
 ```

-Pruning all models that include `ActiveRecord::Prunable`:
+Pruning all models which include `ActiveRecord::Prunable`:

 ```ruby
 Prunable.prune!